Charlie Duncan From Disney's Good Luck Charlie Is So Grown-Up

 Remember that show Good Luck Charlie?
 Well, little baby Charlie isn't so little anymore.

 In fact, the actress who played the tiny tot, Mia Talerico, celebrated her 11th birthday earlier this week.
-Her proud parents marked the major milestone with a sweet tribute on Instagram.
+Her proud parents marked the major milestone with an adorable tribute on Instagram.

-"#HappyBirthday to our sweet girl," her mom and dad wrote alongside a sweet snapshot of their daughter posing with a few balloons. "#elevenyearsold #11 You are the light of our lives and we love you sooooooooooo much."
+"#HappyBirthday to our sweet girl," her mom and dad wrote alongside a snapshot of their daughter posing with a few balloons. "#elevenyearsold #11 You are the light of our lives and we love you sooooooooooo much."

 They weren't the only ones to share their well-wishes.
 Her co-star Bradley Steven Perry, who played her brother Gabe Duncan, also sent a message.